 At both OS/OS and the Education Project, we work with students, parents and educators to make certain their voices are part of a national conversation on education—one that helps ensure schools are responding to the needs and realities of kids, families and communities.
 Our work has evolved immensely over the years to explore the critical intersections of education and democracy, identity, labour, and a range of social justice issues.

 Our Schools/Our Selves is primarily funded through individual donations from individuals who are committed to encouraging critical thinking in (and out of) the classroom, and to inspiring teachers, students and activists to challenge traditional assumptions about education by connecting knowledge to power.
-Click here to purchase back issues of Our Schools/Our Selves in our bookstore.
+Click here to download select articles from back issues of Our Schools/Our Selves.